projen/projen/docs/python.md

 > specifying your project definitions in python.

 To modify your project definitions, edit `.projenrc.js` and run `projen` again to re-synthesize your project.
-The following sections describe the various features of your project.

 The following sections describe the various features of Python projects.

 ## Managing environments, dependencies, and packaging